hakonlyn/Privat/assignment3/Readme.md

 * It is a good idea to use a datastructure such as HashMap<> to store the graph data.
 The key to this hash map will be the name of the node and value will be a HasSet<> or ArrayList<> which stores the neighbors
 * The name of the super heroes contains aliases for example, Iron Man is written as "IRON MAN/TONY STARK" in the data file.

-** You need to split these strings into individual names and store a key for each of them.
+- You need to split these strings into individual names and store a key for each of them.
 For example, for a node called "IRON MAN/TONY STARK" you need to insert two keys in the hash map "iron man" and "tony stark"
-** You also must convert everything to lower case while parsing the data.
+- You also must convert everything to lower case while parsing the data.
-** Make sure any leading and trailing spaces are removed using trim() String method
+- Make sure any leading and trailing spaces are removed using trim() String method

 ## Webservice APIs
 Your project should provide following APIs at localhost port 8080 (default tomcat port or spring boot does that for you by default):

-* / just a greeting message
+* / just a greeting message: At the root level when http://localhost:8080 is called from your browser you should return the greeting message "Greetings from Spring Boot!"
-* /neighbors?id=super_hero_name
-* /degree?id=super_hero_name
+* /neighbors?id=super_hero_name: http://localhost:8080/neighbors?id="iron man" should return a json with following format:
+- "Node": "iron man", "Neighbors": ["jarvis", "magneto"]
+* /degree?id=super_hero_name: http://localhost:8080/degree?id="iron man" should return
 * /checkedge?id1=super_hero1&id2=super_hero2

 ## Authentication
+Each of these APIs should be made accessible only via username and password.
+For simplicty we will keep the user name 'user' and password 'test' (not a good practice in real world applications just for this toy project it is fine).
+For this we are going to use WebSecurityConfigurerAdapter.
+You can see how to configure an authenticated API [here](https://www.mkyong.com/spring-boot/spring-rest-spring-security-example/)